dineshsharma14/eloquentJavaScriptCode/README.md

 # eloquentJavaScriptCode
-My JS repository to link all the code exercises from the book Eloquent JavaScript by Marjin Haverbeke
+My JS repository to link all the in chapter examples and code exercises from the book Eloquent JavaScript by Marjin Haverbeke.